ccoquide/unbiased-von-pr/README.md

         ID3 i2 i4 ...
         ...

 Where `IDX` is the X-th sequence ID (if there is no sequence identificator, please change `ID=True` into `ID=False` at line 21 in `getNetwork.py` python script.
 Separator are simple space " ", please change `sep` variable at line 20 if the script for an other column separator.
 The first element of each line is the ID of the sequence.
-/bin/bash: q: command not found
+The next elements or the sequence of items label (int) 'iX'.

 In case of an other data set, with corresponding filename `dataset.csv`, just replace maritime.csv with data.csv while running the python script.
 All output filenames will start with `dataset`.